rpidanny/wireless-doorbell-clone/README.md

 Reverse engineering a [Grundig wireless doorbell](https://www.coolblue.nl/product/764783/grundig-draadloze-deurbel-1-ontvanger-netstroom.html) and cloning it's remote so that it can be triggered remotely.

-(Obviously to prank some unsuspecting victims :D)
+Obviously to prank some unsuspecting victims :grin:

 ## Requirements